bdrupieski/bdrupieski.github.io/_posts/2016-07-20-fluent-interfaces-csharp.md

 With the second approach we can solve the above problem by constructing a type that implements many individual interfaces, with extension methods only on the applicable interfaces.
 We can configure the fluent interface through type declaration alone by specifying in the type definition which interfaces that type implements.

 And what in the world do you call it?
 I have no idea.
 When trying to research how to accomplish this, my gut reaction was to call it a _polymorphic fluent interface_.
-However this isn't really the same as type polymorphism.
+However, this isn't really the same as type polymorphism.
 I want to be able to _configure_ the type, which I suppose is in the same area as type polymorphism in my mind map.
 I'll go with configurable polymorphic fluent interface.
 If you have a better idea let me know.

 # Code